-I'm an Assistant Professor of Sociology and a Faculty Research Associate at the Population Research Center at the University of Texas at Austin.
-My research areas include inequality, finance, organization, race, and quantitative method.
+I am Assistant Professor of Sociology and Faculty Research Associate at the Population Research Center at the University of Texas at Austin.
+My research and teaching interests include inequality, finance, organization, race, and quantitative method.

-My main research project examines the connection between the rise of finance and growing inequality in the United States.
-I find that that the financialization of the US economy led to declining labor's share of income, growing executive compensation, wider earnings dispersion, stagnant employment growth, lower value-added, and greater earnings premium for elite financial workers.
+My primary research project examines the connection between the rise of finance and growing inequality in the United States.
+I find that that the financialization of the US economy led to declining labor's share of income, growing executive compensation, wider earnings dispersion, stagnant employment growth, lower value-added, and higher earnings premium for elite financial workers.
 This project is supported by the Institute for New Economic Thinking.

 My other research topics include online dating, employment-based health insurance, immigration, and time use.